capidale/capidale-website/content/case-studies/older-people.md

 #### Case Study: Age UK South Lakeland

 We began working for Age UK South Lakeland in 2014, initially helping them secure a lottery grant of £499,000.
 They subsequently outsourced all their fundraising to us and, over the next five years, we raised almost £1.5 million for them, submitting 51 applications and securing 28 grants.

-> "When I look at the annual costs, our spend is around 50% of what it would cost to have an experienced full time person.
-I believe it is very good value for money.
-I have no hesitation whatsoever in recommending Capidale."
->
-> <cite>Hugh Tomlinson, Chief Executive, Age UK South Lakeland</cite>